 1st century biblical fulfillment?

-Jesus said: "Now learn the parable from the fig-tree: when its branch already becomes tender and grows-out (its) leaves, you-know that the summer (is) near.
-So also YOU — when YOU-see all these (things), YOU know that (it) is near, at (the) doors" (Matthew 24:32-33).
+Jesus said: "they-will-see the Son (of) man COMING on the clouds (of) heaven", "Now learn the parable from THE FIG-TREE: when its branch already becomes tender and grows-out (its) leaves, you-know that the SUMMER (IS) NEAR.
+So also YOU, when YOU-see all these (things), YOU know that (it) IS NEAR, at (the) DOORS" (Matthew 24:32-33).

-"JAMES" mentioned in Mark 13:3 can be traditionally believed to be the same that wrote the epistle of "JAMES" (James 1:1) later in the 1st century.
-It is written in that epistle: "be-patient, brothers, until the COMING (of) the Lord.
-Behold — the land-worker waits-for the precious FRUIT (of) the LAND, being-patient with it until it-receives (the) early and late (rain).
+It is written later in the 1st century in James: "be-patient, brothers, until the COMING (of) the Lord.
+Behold, the land-worker waits-for the precious FRUIT (OF) THE LAND, being-patient with it until it-receives (the) early and LATE (RAIN).
 You also be-patient.
-Establish your hearts, because the COMING (of) the Lord HAS-DRAWN-NEAR.
+Establish your hearts, because the coming (of) the Lord HAS-DRAWN-NEAR.
 Do not be-groaning against one-another, brothers, in-order-that you-may not be-judged.
-Behold — the Judge stands in-front-of the DOORS" (James 5:7-9).
+Behold, the Judge stands in-front-of the DOORS" (James 5:7-9).

 There are similarities with what Jesus said in Matthew 24:30-33 and James 5:7-9: